-Our ancestors arrived in this area in 1787 when this and some 14,000 surrounding acres, known then as Gooney Manor Leeds, was included in the vast 5 million acre land grant owned by Lord Fairfax of England.
+Our ancestors arrived in this area in 1787, when what is now our estate (along with the approximately 14,000 surrounding acres which were then known as Gooney Manor Leeds) was included in the vast 5 million acre land grant owned by Lord Fairfax of England.
 In 1812, Lord Fairfax’s heirs sold Gooney Manor Leeds to James and Chief Justice John Marshall.
-The Marshall family sold about 8,000 acres to William Woodward in 1837 and in 1901 our great-grandfather purchased a small part of the Woodward tract.
+The Marshall family sold about 8,000 acres to William Woodward in 1837, and Stephen Clifton Lawson (Jeff’s great-grandfather) purchased a small part of the Woodward tract in 1901.

 This is a mountain farm and although the Lawsons grew both wheat and corn in the lower more fertile fields, much of the farm which is steeply sloped and with less fertile soils, was first planted to apple and peach orchards.
 It is high on these mountain slopes above where once orchards flourished that we now grow our wine.
 In addition to selling wheat, corn, apples and peaches, the Lawsons sold cream, butter and eggs.
 Everything else raised or grown on the farm was for their family’s consumption.

 Passing on the Family Farm

 The Lawsons had one child, Ruth Ardelia, who married Raymond Hodder Rudacille.
 They were the second generation of our family to work and live on this land.
 Ruth gave birth to two children in the Manor home, a son Stuart Lawson and a daughter Anna Rae.
 Upon the deaths of Ruth and Raymond, the farm passed to their two children.
 Anna Rae married Alpheus Lee White, and the portion of the farm that Anna Rae inherited is where the vineyards and winery are now established.
 Alpheus and Anna Rae had three sons, the youngest of whom developed an interest in and an appreciation for fine wines.